 You’d be surprised, though, how smoothly – and quickly! – unpacking can go.
 With a good plan in place, you can unpack quickly and be on your sofa in your new home watching Netflix in no time.

 Pack with Unpacking in Mind

 The best place to start with an unpacking plan is when you’re packing.
 The way you pack will have a huge effect on how you unpack.
 After all, how can you unpack efficiently if your boxes are all just full of whatever was within arm’s reach?

 Take a little extra time and ensure you pack mindfully.
 Consider that future moment when you’ll need to find and unpack your boxes, and do yourself the favor of organizing.

-Start by sorting through your house and ensuring that the things that are in each room actually belong there.
+Start by sorting through your house and ensuring that the things that are in each room belong there.
 If clothes have ended up in your office or you have books scattered around the house, collect them back into a single place.
 Then you can pack by room and clearly label your boxes.
-Making sure to pack sensibly and label clearly means your boxes will end up in the right rooms, and the stuff that’s in them actually belongs there.
+Making sure to pack sensibly and label clearly means your boxes will end up in the right rooms, and the stuff that’s in them belongs there.
 Want to do yourself an extra favor?
 Keep an inventory list.

 Unpack with a System

 Before you start tearing into boxes, make sure you have a system for your approach.
 Do a walk throughout your house to make sure all of your boxes are in their right place.
 It’s much easier to be systematic if everything is organized ahead of time.

 Make sure you – and anyone else in your household who may be involved in the packing process – understand what the system is.
 Communicating well means you can all get into the unpacking flow together, and you’re not butting heads along the way.